Watch aerial footage of new Skye hospital named by the public

-‘It is some facility’: Watch aerial footage of new Skye hospital named by the public
+Video: ‘It is some facility’ – Watch aerial footage of new Skye hospital named by the public

 New footage has been released of a £15 million hospital being built on Skye, after it was officially named.